KirandeepGill/16s-rRNA-analysis/README.md

 # 16s-rRNA-analysis

-This project uses a publicly available dataset to calculate the relative abundance of the taxa in the samples and the alpha and beta diveristy.
+This project uses a publicly available dataset to calculate the relative abundance of the taxa in the samples and the alpha and beta diversity.